 If you’re looking to create a quick and easy moodboard online for free, use a simple graphic design platform like Canva or Visme.
 If you want to engage with other users and share your creations, try making your moodboard with Pinterest or ShopLook instead.

-If you’re looking for a moodboard app that does a little bit of everything, Canva and Visme are your go-to gals.
+If you’re looking for moodboard software that does a little bit of everything, Canva and Visme are your go-to gals.
 Canva is perfect for super quick, drag-and-drop moodboards with a huge library of templates and graphics—ideal for DIYers, small biz owners, and content creators.
 Visme brings more power to the party with interactive features, real-time collaboration, and loads of export options, making it a fab choice for teams and professionals who need their moodboards to work a little harder.

 DesignFiles is hands-down the top choice for interior designers.
 It’s more than just a moodboard maker, it’s your all-in-one project hub where you can clip products, build branded boards, auto-generate shopping lists, and collect client feedback (all without the back-and-forth emails).
 Whether you’re managing a single-room makeover or a full-home renovation, DesignFiles helps you stay creative and organized.